 Stabilization of Cranial Cruciate Deficient Stifles

 A few recommendations are provided regarding use of suture anchors for stabilization of cranial cruciate deficiency.
-Many questions are being asked about the appropriateness of this use, and several general guidelines and concerns can be outlined.
+General guidelines and concerns can be outlined since questions are being asked about the appropriateness of this procedure.
 Surgeons who assisted in development and testing of these suture anchors were referral orthopedic surgeons utilizing tibial plateau leveling osteotomy (TPLO) as their treatment of choice for cranial cruciate tears.
-However, in selected patients, suture anchors have been utilized instead of the fabella for extracapsular reconstructions.
-Use of suture anchors enhances more isometric placement of sutures than using the fabella; however, in large active patients, it must be stressed that combinations of techniques should be utilized.
+As such most developmental cases were not related to CCL repair – except for deranged stifles.
+However, in select patients, suture anchors of appropriate size have been utilized instead of the fabella for extracapsular reconstructions.
+Use of suture anchors enhances more isometric placement of sutures than using the fabella; however, in large active patients, it must be stressed that combinations of techniques should be considered.
 For example, a fabellar suture in addition to an anchor suture could be utilized along with capsular imbrication and/or fascia latae transfer.
 Remembering that all prosthetic suture/ligament applications will likely fail (this includes current fabellar-tibial suture loops), it must be hoped that peri-articular fibrosis will maintain joint stability after such failure.
-Perhaps the use of multiple techniques creates a situation in which multiple failures must occur over time before there is only fibrosis and fascial transfer to maintain long-term stability.
+Perhaps the use of multiple techniques creates a situation in which multiple failures must occur over time before there is only fibrosis and fascial transfer to maintain long term stability.
 More and more customers are incorporating additional use of suture anchors as a portion of their CCL repair in challenging patients.
-Do not purchase suture anchors as the sole method of extracapsular repair of cruciate disease; however, selected adjunct use of these anchors may simplify and enhance cruciate repairs.
+Anchors in this catalog are relatively small to consider as a primary CCL repair technique in most patients.
+Anchor size must be viewed in context of the patient.
+Do not purchase these specific suture anchors as the sole method of extracapsular repair of cruciate disease in large patients; however, selected adjunct use of these anchors may simplify and enhance cruciate repairs in smaller patients.